 A Few Trans Voices on what they wish healthcare professionals knew or did

-- “Don’t be gate-keepy…for some people long delays can be literally a matter of life and death.
-As soon as you can place a diagnosis with certainty, discuss therapy and their future plans.”
+“For some people long delays can be literally a matter of life and death.
+As soon as you can, discuss referrals, therapy and their future plans.”